slavniyteo/rect-ex/README.md

 # TL;DR

-RectEx is a tool simplifying drawing pure EditorGUI in [Unity3d](https://unity3d.com).
+RectEx is a tool simplifying drawing EditorGUI (not *Layout*) elements with [Unity3d](https://unity3d.com).

-RectEx consists of a few extensions of `Rect` class which provides an interface to work with rects simpler.
+RectEx consists of a bunch of `Rect` extensions, which provides an interface to work with rects easier.

 Stop doing